Skip to main content

 // ...but not for slice:

-Explain the function and syntax of the string substr() method in JavaScript?
+Can you describe the purpose of the substr() method in JavaScript?

 View Answer:

-Interview Response: The substr() method extracts parts of a string, beginning at the character at the specified position, and returns the specified number of characters or length.
+Interview Response: The substr() method in JavaScript is used to extract a substring from a string by specifying the starting index and the length of the substring.
 To extract characters from the end of the string, use a negative start number (This does not work in IE 8 and earlier).

 Code Example: